chaos-genius/chaosgenius-docs/docs/Dashboard/anomaly.md

 Sensitivity is a measure of the model's response to anomalous data points.
 A higher sensitivity will lead to even small changes being detected as anomalies and whereas lower sensitivity will only generate anomalies on larger changes.

-### Time Series Frequency

-This input is for the model to understand the frequency of the incoming data.
-If you have data points coming in once a day, set it to daily or if you have data points coming once a hour, then set it to hourly.

 ### Schedule

 The time at which to run anomaly detection.
 If you select Model Frequency as Daily, Schedule Time is the hour of the day at which Anomaly will run.
 If you select Hourly, Schedule Time is the minute of the hour at which Anomaly will run.
 Note the time set here is in accordance to your server time on which Chaos Genius is set up.

-### Expected Seasonality in Data

-Here we ask for what kind of seasonality is expected in the data as it can help our models be more accurate but you can still leave these boxes empty if you are not sure.

 ## Anomaly Detection Algorithms